OCOH Fund Annual Report FY22-23: Executive Summary

 Following the Department of Housing and Urban Development’s (HUD) standards, HSH collects data on household race and ethnicity in two separate questions.
 MOHCD collects race and ethnicity together in one question.
 For this report, we recoded MOHCD and DPH race and ethnicity data to match the HUD reporting categories.
 In the Mental Health section of this report, race and ethnicity demographics are reported using DPH reporting categories.
 Therefore, the proportions reported in this dashboard will differ slightly from the Mental Health Race and Ethnicity dashboard.

 We recoded data about heads of households that identified as “Latino” as a race in MOHCD programs and “Latinx or Hispanic” as a race in DPH programs to the “Multi-Racial” race category.
-Heads of households that identified as “Middle Eastern, West African or North African” in MOHCD programs were recoded to the “White” race category.
+Heads of households that identified as “Middle Eastern, West Asian or North African” in MOHCD programs were recoded to the “White” race category.
 Heads of households that identified as any race or ethnicity besides “Latino” were assigned to the “Non-Latine” ethnicity category.
 Heads of households who had missing data were coded in the “Unknown” ethnicity category.

 The following race categories are combined in “Unknown”: “Data not collected,” “Missing Data,” “Doesn’t Know / Refused,” and “Other.”
 The “Other” category only appears within the Mental Health categories: Assertive Outreach, Case Management, and Treatment Beds.
 Overdose Prevention and Substance Use Treatment programs in the Mental Health Service area did not report race or ethnicity.
 Within the “Unknown” category in the Mental Health service area, 5.4% of clients identified as “Other.”
 All households served in the Case Management Services for Justice Involved Adults program, under the Shelter and Hygiene service area, are coded in the “Unknown” race category.
 Demographic data was unavailable for households served in the SRO Family Rental Subsidy program, under the Permanent Housing service area.
 These households are excluded from the dashboard above.